boyski/pmaudit/README.md

 % wc pmaudit.json
   493   980 38058 pmaudit.json

-Which we can query to see that there were 115 involved files of which 56 were prerequisites, 58 intermediates, and 1 final target which is of course the executable file "make":
+Which we can query to see that 115 files were involved of which 56 were prerequisites, 58 intermediates, and 1 final target which is of course the executable file "make":

-% pmaudit pmaudit.json -A | wc
+% pmaudit pmaudit.json --all | wc
 115     115    1312

-% pmaudit pmaudit.json -P | wc
+% pmaudit pmaudit.json --prerequisites | wc
 56      56     592

-% pmaudit pmaudit.json -I | wc
+% pmaudit pmaudit.json --intermediates | wc
 58      58     715

-% pmaudit pmaudit.json -F
+% pmaudit pmaudit.json --final
 make

 ## Per-Target Auditing